cs3org/OCM-API/IETF-OCM.md

 * Clarified that `created` bounds the lifetime of a captured signature but does not by itself detect replay within that window (see Section 7.2.2 of [RFC9421]).
-* `jwksUri` and `{tokenEndPoint}` transport: https remains mandatory, with the same HTTP fallback allowance for testing setups that the Discovery Process has; dropped the https-only schema pattern from spec.yaml accordingly.
+* `jwksUri` and `{tokenEndPoint}` transport: HTTPS remains mandatory, with the same HTTP fallback allowance for testing setups that the Discovery Process has; dropped the HTTPS-only schema pattern from spec.yaml accordingly.
 * Appendix B now defers the missing-`jwksUri` case to [Decision to Discard](#decision-to-discard) instead of stating a stronger